 If you are not eligible for premium-free Medicare Part A and you delay enrollment in Part A, the late enrollment penalty may be added to your monthly Medicare Part A premium.
 The Part A late enrollment penalty may equal up to 10% of the monthly premium amount you must pay – and you pay this 10% for twice the number of years you were eligible for Part A and didn’t enroll.

-For instance, if your monthly premium amount would have been $458 if you had enrolled during your Initial Enrollment Period, your late enrollment penalty may be an additional $45.80 per month.
-Your entire Medicare Part A premium may be $503.80 a month.
+And let’s say you delayed Medicare Part A enrollment for three months after the end of your Medicare Initial Enrollment Period (IEP).
+Your monthly premium amount would have been $471 if you had enrolled during your Initial Enrollment Period, and your late enrollment penalty may be an additional $47.10 per month.
+Your entire Medicare Part A premium would total $518.10 a month.

 The length of your delay determines how long the late enrollment penalty will be added to your monthly premium.
 For every year you delay in enrolling in Part A, you will pay the Part A late enrollment penalty for two years.
 For instance, if you enroll two years after your Initial Enrollment Period is over, you will have the late enrollment penalty included in your premium for four years from the time you enroll in Medicare Part A.